MatthewKazan/3D-lidar-slam/README.md

    *This step will only work for when ROS2 Humble was installed using mamba and robostack.*

-   Once you have setup your mamba env following the instructions at https://robostack.github.io/GettingStarted.html, you need to install the required packages, run the following commands from the **root of the repository while in the mamba environment**:
+   Once you have setup your mamba env following the instructions at https://robostack.github.io/GettingStarted.html, you need to install the required packages, run the following commands from the **root of the repository while in the ROS2 mamba environment**:
    ```bash
     mamba env update --file environment.yml --prune
    ```

-3. Build the ROS 2 workspace:
+3. Build the ROS2 workspace:
    ```bash
    colcon build
    ```